THIS REFLECTS HMRC GUIDANCE ISSUED UP TO 1 NOVEMBER 2020

 For guidance on Stage I of the scheme up to 30 June, see:

-31 July is the last day that you can submit claims for periods ending on or before 30 June (Stage I).
-Two separate claims will be needed for any June/July straddling furloughs, with furlough days up to 30 June 2020 to be included in the June claim.
+31 July was the last day that you could submit claims for periods ending on or before 30 June (Stage I).

-The scheme will end on 31 October 2020 (as confirmed in the Summer Economic Update)
+The scheme was supposed to end on 31 October 2020 (as confirmed in the Summer Economic Update), but has been extended to December.

 In the Summer Economic Update there was announced a new jobs retention bonus – bring someone back who was furloughed at any time and employ them from 1 November 2020 to 31 January 2021, and the government will pay the employer £1,000 per employee.
 The employee must be paid at least £520 per month for those three months. .

-Although the furlough scheme will end on 31 October, in his Winter Economy Plan announced on 24 September, the Chancellor unveiled a new Job Support scheme that will run from 1 November 2020 until 30 April 2021.
+When the furlough scheme ends, it will be replaced by a new Job Support scheme that will run from December to April 2021.

 Under the scheme, employers can claim 80% of furloughed employees’ usual monthly wage costs, up to £2,500 a month, plus the associated Employer National Insurance contributions (ER NICs) and minimum automatic enrolment employer pension contributions on that wage.
 This changes from 1 August when the employer starts to share some of the costs.